 Remember that when it comes to doing good, every dollar counts.
 If you want to give cash, some nonprofits allow donations of as little as $5.
 So you can do whatever fits your budget best.

-You don't need a huge holiday budget to make a difference this season.
+You don't need a huge budget to make a difference.
 Giving back can look like giving your time, skills, and stuff.
 And intentionally supporting businesses with missions that match yours.